Abdul-source-06/Github1/E1Github.md

 ## 4. Add a file named E1Github.md

-Now, I change to the repository directory:
+Now we go to the cloned repository:

 ```bash
 cd /c/Users/ahsch/Github1